-Curtis has worked at IPSI for the past five years as a media coordinator and has had the opportunity to work on several state-wide projects including OnTRACK for College Readiness, Texas Literacy Initiative, the Texas State Literacy Plan online courseand the Texas Gateway for Online Resources by the TEA.
+Curtis has worked at IPSI for the past five years as a Media Coordinator and has had the opportunity to work on several state-wide projects including OnTRACK for College Readiness, Texas Literacy Initiative, the Texas State Literacy Plan online courseand the Texas Gateway for Online Resources by the TEA.

-Offline you will most likely find Curtis painting, producing music, or riding his mountain bike.
+Offline you will most likely find Curtis drawing/painting, producing music, or riding his mountain bike.